This kitchari recipe is Ayurvedic, cleansing, and authentic. It's a simple, porridge-like mix of rice and mung beans, ready in 40 minutes.

 3. Add remaining ingredients: Add the rice and moong dal mixture.
 Pour the water, season with salt and pepper, and stir.

 4. Simmer: Increase the heat to medium-high to bring the mixture to a slight boil.
-Immediately turn the heat down medium-low to a gentle simmer.
+Immediately turn the heat down to medium-low to a gentle simmer.
 Cook uncovered for 30 minutes, stirring occasionally until you get a porridge-like consistency.
 It should be soft and creamy.

 5. Season: Adjust the seasoning, if needed, and taste to make sure the mixture is cooked through.
 If not, cook for longer.
 Feel free to add a few tablespoons of water if it starts to get very thick.